Enter your email address below and subscribe to our newsletter

 Today, we are making Goan Fish Curry.
 This tamarind-infused fish curry is a popular recipe in India and abroad.
 The first whiff of this dish will transport you to the bustling seaside market, where the scent of spices and salty air is the forefront of exciting curries.

 Goan fish curry has a fascinating history; the dish evolved from ancient proto-curries.
 Long before curries existed, the Indians were masters of spices.
 Pottery shards from the Indus Valley civilization, dating back 5300 years, have been found with traces of turmeric and ginger.
-There are even literary references in the Sangam literature to crab-and-dried-fish curry, which the coastal people of India ate during the third Century BCE.
-In those days, ancient fish curries had no chilies and tomatoes; they used black pepper, ginger, and mustard seeds.
+There are even literary references in the Sangam literature for crab-and-dried-fish curry, which the coastal people of India ate during the third Century BCE.
+Interestingly, in those days, ancient fish curries had no chilies and tomatoes; they used black pepper, ginger, and mustard seeds.

 Ingredients